invokify/fizz-buzz-gin/README.md

 ```

 > More specifically :
-> Expose a REST API endpoint that accepts five parameters : two strings (say, string1 and string2), and three integers (say, int1, int2 and limit), and returns a JSON
+> `Expose a REST API endpoint` that accepts five parameters : two strings (say, string1 and string2), and three integers (say, int1, int2 and limit), and returns a JSON
 > It must return a list of strings with numbers from 1 to limit, where:
 >
 > - all multiples of int1 are replaced by string1,
 > - all multiples of int2 are replaced by string2,
 > - all multiples of int1 and int2 are replaced by string1string2

+## Solution

+I have used `gin-gonic` framework to handle the web server part, and build/test my endpoints.
+This part is located in the `pkg/server` folder.

+The core of the game rules are located in the `pkg/business` folder.

 ## Getting started